microsoft/terminal/doc/specs/#2046 - Command Palette.md

    `defaults.en-us.json`.
 2. Should we somehow build the Terminal for each locale separately?
 This doesn't seem like a feasible choice.
+3. Use strings straight from the resources file somehow?

 Option 1 seems more similar to how XAML resources work today, where all of the resources are compiled into the app, but only the appropriate one is used at